Allano256/css-html-project/README.md

 ![css-html-project](assets/images/Alexa-new.png)

 2. Our second section has the services offered and our team.
-With images of the personnel behind the services an brief information about them.
+With images of the personnel behind the services and brief information about them.

 ![css-html-project](assets/images/alexa2.png)